bajamircea/bajamircea.github.io/_posts/2020-04-06-how-vector-works-array.markdown

 attention to the number of bits required for positions for a certain maximum number of elements.

-Ultimately it's problem not limited to arrays.
+Ultimately it's a problem not limited to arrays.
 For a fence of 50m, with fence panels of 10m, 6 posts are required, not 5.
 As old of 1st century BC, Vitruvius in his *De Architectura* book III, chapter 4 advices that to build a temple of a length twice the front width, one should use twice the space